Shashank-0208/BHIV-HR-PLATFORM/docs/reports/PRODUCTION_READINESS_REPORT.md

 **Overall Status**: ✅ **PRODUCTION READY**

-The BHIV HR Platform is fully operational in production with all 5 services healthy and operational.
-The database schema v4.1.0 with Phase 3 features is successfully deployed and compatible across all environments.
-The agent service is operational with Phase 3 AI matching capabilities.
+The BHIV HR Platform is fully operational in production with all 6 services healthy and operational.
+The database schema v4.2.0 with Phase 3 features and LangGraph workflows is successfully deployed and compatible across all environments.
+The agent service is operational with Phase 3 AI matching capabilities, and LangGraph service provides automated workflow processing.

 All security measures are active, API endpoints are functional, and the system is ready for production use with 99.9% uptime achieved.